fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppVNet.md

 ## PARAMETERS

 ### -VNetName
-Specifies the name of the azure_2 RemoteApp virtual network to delete.
+Specifies the name of the Azure RemoteApp virtual network to delete.

 ```yaml
 Type: String